russelsantos19/100-days-of-code/r1-log.md

 ### R1D89
 Today I start making the appointments component where the clinic can view and edit the appointments.
 It is a table of schedule that contains information about the client, patient, etc. It's my first time to use the table tag in HTML.

+### R1D90
+I made this appointment list component on my website.
+It was thrilling and I felt much excitement while doing this new project.
+I saw my improvement and I'm faster than ever.
+There's a lot to add here like the time and design.